cloudfoundry/diego-windows-release/docs/TROUBLESHOOT.md

 - `Failed to create container` This usually indicates an issue with the Windows containerization service.
 Contact support and provide the full output of this error.

+- `NoCompatibleCell` when pushing an application.
+In addition to the root causes listed above, this could also be an issue with the registration of the Consul service due to bad certificates on the Cell (e.g. due to a CF redeploy).
+In this scenario, the Consul service will be seen as repeatedly restarting (as seen in Task Manager), and a directory will be visible either at `%WINDIR%\Temp\serf` or `%PROGRAMDATA%\ConsulService\serf` with some CF certificates.
+The issue can be resolved by deleting this directory, re-running `generate.exe` and uninstalling and re-installing the MSI installers.
+(This directory is cleaned up automatically by the uninstall process as of [this commit](https://github.com/cloudfoundry/diego-windows-release/commit/53c423f70478d7b3641ac0b96f6fe9b36af5d404)).

 ##<a id='other'></a>Troubleshoot Other Issues

 - Trying to debug or investigate a DNS issue?
 Try using both `ping.exe` and `nslookup.exe`. `nslookup` suffers from an issue of only using a single DNS server, so it may report failures that are not "real".